simonwhatley/govuk-prototype-kit-macros/components/checkboxes/README.md

 ## Introduction

-The checkbox component is used to allow users to select one or more options.
+Use the checkbox component to allow users to select one or more options.

 ## Guidance